BOROUGH OF NEW MILFORD

-Each employee shall be required to submit his home telephone number to the Department and shall be required to report any change of home telephone number.
-The Department shall not release the Employee’s home telephone number to anyone without an express and written authorization executed by the Employee.
+Each Employee shall be required to submit his home telephone number and cellular telephone number to the Department and shall be required to report any change of home telephone number and cellular telephone number.
+The Department shall not release the Employee's home telephone number to anyone without an express and written authorization executed by the Employee.

 ARTICLE THIRTY-FOUR - NO WAIVER

 Except as otherwise provided in this Agreement the failure to enforce any provision of this Agreement shall not be deemed a waiver thereof.
 The Agreement is not intended and shall not be construed as a waiver of any right or benefit to which the Employees herein are entitled by law.